-- 4. Termination of Employment.
-If Grantee's Employment is voluntarily or involuntarily terminated during the Performance Period, then Grantee shall immediately forfeit the outstanding Phantom Stock Units, except as provided below in this Section 4.
-Upon the forfeiture of any Phantom Stock Units hereunder, the Grantee shall cease to have any rights in connection with such Phantom Stock Units as of the date of forfeiture. - (a) Termination of Employment.
-Except as provided in Section 4(c), if the Grantee's Employment is terminated for any reason, including Retirement, other than due to death or Disability during the Performance Period, any non-vested Phantom Stock Units at the time of such termination shall automatically expire and terminate and no further vesting shall occur after the termination of Employment date.
-In such event, the Grantee will receive no payment for unvested Phantom Stock Units. - (b) Disability or Death.
-Upon termination of Grantee's Employment as the result of Grantee's Disability (as defined below) or death during the Performance Period, then all of the outstanding Phantom Stock Units shall become 100% vested on such date at the 1.0 multiplier award level.
-For purposes of this Agreement, "Disability" means (i) a disability that entitles the Grantee to benefits under the Company's long-term disability plan, as may be in effect from time to time, as determined by the plan administrator of the long-term disability plan or (ii) a disability whereby the Grantee is unable to engage in any substantial gainful activity by reason of any medically determinable physical or mental impairment that can be expected to result in death or can be expected to last for a continuous period of not less than 12 months. - (c) Change in Control.
-If there is a Change in Control of the Company (as defined in the Plan) during the Performance Period, then in the event of the Grantee's Involuntary Termination Without Cause (as defined below) within two (2) years following the effective date of the Change in Control and during the same Performance Period, all the outstanding

-Phantom Stock Units shall automatically become 100% vested on the Grantee's termination of Employment date at the 1.0 multiplier award level.
+- (d) Disability or Death.
+Upon termination of Grantee's Employment as the result of Grantee's Disability (as defined below) or death, then all of the outstanding Phantom Stock Units shall become 100% vested and free of all restrictions on such date.
+For purposes of this Agreement, "Disability" means (i) a disability that entitles the Grantee to benefits under the Company's long-term disability plan, as may be in effect from time to time, as determined by the plan administrator of the long-term disability plan or (ii) a disability whereby the Grantee is unable to engage in any substantial gainful activity by reason of any medically determinable physical or mental impairment that can be expected to result in death or can be expected to last for a continuous period of not less than 12 months. - (e) Change in Control.
+If there is a Change in Control of the Company (as defined in the Plan), then in the event of the Grantee's Involuntary Termination Without Cause within two (2) years following the effective date of the Change in Control, all the outstanding Phantom Stock Units shall automatically become 100% vested and free of all restrictions on the Grantee's termination of Employment date. - 5.
+Payment for Phantom Stock Units.
+Payment for the vested Phantom Stock Units subject to this Agreement shall be made to the Grantee as soon as practicable following the time such Phantom Stock Units become vested in accordance with Section 3 or Section 4 prior to their expiration, but not later than sixty (60) days following the date of such vesting event.